NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/find-recipients-with-access-or-language-needs.md

 ## Sending messages in accessible formats and other languages

-We’ll only send messages in accessible formats or other languages if you’ve created templates that meet recipients’ access or language needs.
+We’ll only send messages in [accessible formats]({% link pages/using-nhs-notify/accessible-formats.md %}) or [other languages]({% link pages/using-nhs-notify/letters-in-other-languages.md %}) if you’ve created templates that meet recipients’ access or language needs.

-Read more about sending messages in [accessible formats]({% link pages/using-nhs-notify/accessible-formats.md %}) or [other languages]({% link pages/using-nhs-notify/letters-in-other-languages.md %}).

 ## Message channel preferences